element-hq/policies/docs/ems/privacy_notice.md

 This document explains how we process personal data, as it relates to:

 *   *Element chat app users*: Element chat app users use Element to connect to any server that implements the Matrix Protocol.
+*   *Gitter app users*: Gitter.im is now a part of Element, its users can use it to bridge with the Matrix Protocol.
 *   *Element Customers*: Element Customers use Element Matrix Services (EMS) to provision and manage hosted homeservers.
 Apart from where otherwise noted, this document does **not** address data protections issues relating to the messaging and file data submitted by Users to the hosted homeserver instances, as this is the legal responsability of the Customer.
 For general Terms of Use for Homeserver users, please see: https://element.io/user-terms-of-service

 This document does not cover: